 Description and research notes

 Spectacular illustrated industrial letterhead from Allen, Alderson & Co., Alexandria, dated 18 January 1912.
-The firm represented British heavy engineering manufacturers such as Ruston, Proctor & Co., supplying steam engines, boilers, pumps, and mills to Egypt’s modernising industrial and agricultural sectors.
+The firm served as engineering agents and importers for major British manufacturers such as Ruston, Proctor & Co., supplying steam engines, boilers, pumps, and milling equipment to Egypt’s rapidly modernising industrial and agricultural sectors.
+The sheet features a refined bilingual English–Arabic masthead identifying the company as agents, importers, and engineers active throughout the Delta and Upper Egypt.